SerbanTudor04/OpenTickets/README.md

-# OpenTickets
+# Open Tickets
-A free open-source support system.
+A free support software for any little bussiness.